shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Ersatzica tried to force it, but brute forcing her body—and thus the drums—into the hole.
 But they wouldn’t budge.
 So she crawled out of the hole.

 She reached for the belt buckle to take the drums off. *The drums sat in the bushes, forgotten.
 Rain rusted out the metal flashings, and leaves and dirt rotted the tensioned fabric.
 A wild animal ran through the bushes, stepping on them as it went, crushing them.
-And then, finally, a cat soldier, covered head to toe in red and gold plating, like shingle tiles, came and pierced the drums with a sword, and threw the pieces in the river.* She rebuckled the belt.
+And then, finally, a cat soldier, covered head to toe in red and gold plating, like shingle tiles, came and pierced the drums with a sword, and threw the pieces in the river.* Her belly scar hurt.
+She held it with one hand while she rebuckled the belt with the other.

 “I got you.”